zstatmanweil/EJ-analysis-map/README.md

 ## Introduction

-I am conducting the same type of analysis I did for my thesis but this time entirely in Python rather than with desktop geospatial software.
-This project will give me the opportunity to use geospatial Python libraries, understand web development, and create a beautiful and useful web map where the user can explore drinking water quality and environmental justice concerns.
-My thesis focused on Pennsylvania, but this project will focus on New Jersey so I can compare my results and see how the results may differ between the two states.
+I am conducting the same type of spatial environmental justice analysis I did for my thesis on disparities in compliance with the Safe Drinking Water Act (SDWA) but this time entirely in Python rather than with desktop geospatial software (e.g., ArcGIS).
+Additionally, my thesis focused on Pennsylvania, but this project will focus on New Jersey so I can compare my results and see how the results compare between the two states.
+This project will give me the opportunity to use geospatial Python libraries (e.g., geopandas, rasterio), understand web development, and create a beautiful and useful web map where the user can explore drinking water quality and environmental justice concerns.

 ## Research Questions